 In May 2019, UK Power Networks unveiled plans to create the world’s most advanced electricity network control system.

-We are investing £15 million in Active Network Management (ANM, also known as ADMS or Active Demand Management System).
+We are investing £15 million in Active Network Management.
 This includes a new, intelligent software platform from Smarter Grid Solutions that will be integrated into the heart of its world class control system.

 The new, advanced, automated control system will enable over 500MW of Distributed Energy Resources (DER), which is enough to power more than a quarter of a million homes.
 The power it will connect to the network will be mostly renewable energy like wind and solar, and it will do so more cheaply and more quickly than ever.